Kitware/CMake/Help/prop_tgt/AUTOMOC.rst

 Should the target be processed with automoc (for Qt projects).

-AUTOMOC is a boolean specifying whether CMake will handle the Qt ``moc`` preprocessor automatically, i.e.  without having to use the :module:`QT4_WRAP_CPP() <FindQt4>` or QT5_WRAP_CPP() macro.
+:prop_tgt:`AUTOMOC` is a boolean specifying whether CMake will handle the Qt ``moc`` preprocessor automatically, i.e.  without having to use the :module:`QT4_WRAP_CPP() <FindQt4>` or QT5_WRAP_CPP() macro.
 Currently Qt4 and Qt5 are supported.